Canonical-AI-Inc/canonical/README.md

 - **Fast Semantic Caching.** Response times are ~40 ms for on-prem deployments and ~120 ms for over-the-network.
 - **High Precision Semantic Caching.** Quality is paramount for your user experience.
 On a cache hit, the Canonical Cache correctly answers the user query.
 - **High Recall Semantic Caching.** Get cache hits even for applications where you wouldn’t expect many cache hits.
+- **Secure Semantic Caching.** Queries with PII are not cached so user data is safe.
 - **Multitenancy.** Each product, each AI persona, or each user can have its own cache.
 You decide the scope of the cache.
 - **Tunable Cache Temperature.** You decide whether you want a cache hit to return the same response or differently phrased responses.
 - **Simple Integration.** Deploy our LLM Cache one step upstream of your LLM call.
 If there’s a cache hit, don’t call your LLM.
 If there’s a cache miss, then update the semantic cache with the LLM completion after you’ve responded to the user.